-A well-known concern among the public, Does Unparking Cores Increase FPS?
+A well-known concern among the public is, does Unparking Cores Increase FPS?
 Well, yes.
 It does.
-Since we will have all the cores unparked, the computer will not be energy-saving or the lower power mode.
-With the cores unparked, some gamers have claimed to have the FPS increased up to 20%.
+Since we will have all the cores unparked, the computer will not be energy-saving or in the lower power mode.
+With the cores unparked, some gamers have claimed to have the FPS increased by up to 20%.
 Others argued that they witnessed no such change.
 Some also came forward to say that the FPS was somewhat decreased.

-The correct answer to this, it is a rare case.
+The correct answer to this is, it’s a rare case.
 Experts say that it may not have any effect on your PC.
 This is because Windows has started to work smarter and automatically turns off and on the cores it wishes.

 For the latest Windows 10 user, unparking cores may not be very beneficial to you, but it is worth giving a shot.
 This may not give life-changing results to you but will undoubtedly result in a somehow smooth gaming experience.
 It will not increase the FPS but will instead stop the game’s stuttering, giving you a better ordeal.

 Unparking CPU cores means enabling or activating cores on a multi-core processor that may have been previously disabled or “parked” by the operating system.
 This can be done using a software tool such as Process Lasso or Intel’s Core Parking Manager.
 When CPU cores are unparked, they are able to process tasks and instructions, which can improve the overall performance of the computer.
 However, it can also increase power consumption and generate more heat.

 Do cores affect gaming performance?